mcc-us/mcc-us.github.io.bkup/_posts/2020-01-01-glossary-accounting-terms.md

 9.  *Chart of Accounts*: A master list of all accounts used by a company, organized by category and code for easy reference.

-10. *Classification*: Grouping transactions into relevant accounts
+10. *Classification*: Grouping transactions into relevant accounts.

 11. *Compound Entry*: A single journal entry affecting multiple accounts, usually with both debits and credits. (**One entry, multiple impacts**)

-12. *Contra Account*: An account with a balance that reduces the balance of another account, often related to assets and liabilities.
+12. *Contra Account*: An account with a normal balance that is opposite that of a related account.

 13. *Contra Asset Account*: A contra account that reduces the balance of an asset account. (**??Think: "mini-vacuum" sucking away from another asset**)

 14. *Correcting Entry*: An entry made to fix or adjust an error in a previous entry. (**An entry to fix mistakes**)

-15. *Double-declining-depreciation*: Rate is twice simple linear depreciation
+15. *Double-declining-depreciation*: Rate is twice simple linear depreciation.

 16. *Drawing Account*: An account used to record owner withdrawals from the business, reducing their equity.